paulcosmos/new-world-template/content/services/tiling.md

 ---
-title: "Tiling"
+title: "Tiling & Grouting"
 type: service-item
 desc: Wall and floor tiles professionally and expertly installed.
 weight: 3
-image: images/tiling.jpg
+image: images/floor-tiles.jpg
 anchor:
 ---
-## Tiling
+## Tiling & Grouting

 Whether you want tiled walls, floors or both, the **professional tilers** at {{<company>}} are on hand to install a wide range of tiles to the highest standards.